-- 5.11 The Breckland LP HRA provided a detailed study of potential fragmentation impacts relating to the loss of functionally linked land outside of the SPA boundary for stone curlew.
-This analysis provides three buffer zones that apply to the SPA and are of relevance to Saham Toney (refer to Figure 4): - Primary buffer 1500m from SPA boundary, - Secondary buffer 1500m from primary buffer, and - Additional habitat 1km cells. - 5.12 Parts of Saham Toney lie within the additional orange cell 1km squares that identify areas of potential supporting habitat, as shown in Figure 4: however, there are data gaps according to RSPB records.
+- 5.12 The Breckland LP HRA provided a detailed study of potential fragmentation impacts relating to the loss of functionally linked land outside of the SPA boundary for stone curlew.
+This analysis provides three buffer zones that apply to the SPA and are of relevance to Saham Toney (refer to Figure 4): - Primary buffer 1,500m from SPA boundary, - Secondary buffer 1,500m from primary buffer, and - Additional habitat 1km cells. - 5.13 Parts of Saham Toney lie within the additional orange cell 1km squares that identify areas of potential supporting habitat, as shown in Figure 4; however, there are data gaps according to RSPB records.
 The LP HRA concluded 'orange cells are ones where there are data gaps and additional data checks, or survey data, may be required to check for use by Stone Curlews'.
-Stone curlews are strongly associated with short semi-natural grassland, heaths and spring-sown arable fields that provide suitable nesting habitat.
+Stone curlews are strongly associated with short semi-natural grassland, heaths and spring-sown arable fields that provide suitable nesting habitat22.
+Considering that Saham Toney is a rural village surrounded by agricultural fields there is reason to believe that the parish could support suitable habitat for foraging and/or nesting stone curlew. - 5.14 At the screening stage no allocation sites were identified to lie within 1,500m of the SPA.
+However, under Policy 2P, site STNP16 is located only 1,600m from the SPA boundary and within the 1km orange cells.
+Policy 2H (site STNP1), Policy 2J (site STNP4), Policy 2K (site STNP7), Policy 2L (site STNP9) and Policy 2O (site STNP15) all allocate sites within 3km of the SPA boundary (the secondary buffer used in the Local Plan HRA) and are also within identified additional 1km habitat cells.
+As such, there is a potential risk to stone curlew from these development allocations. - 5.15 The remaining site allocation policies 2I (site STNP2), 2M (site STNP13) and Policy 2N (site STNP14) lie further than 3km from the SPA boundary and outside any identified 1km cells.
+Therefore, these policies are not expected to impact either stone curlew risk areas or the Breckland SPA in general with respect to habitat fragmentation. - 5.16 Given that parts of Saham Toney have been identified to potentially support suitable habitat for stone curlew, and that the SPA supports over 70% of the breeding population of the species, it is very important that development is sensitive to this protected species 23 24.
+Because of their location in stone curlew 'risk cells', the following additional conditions were recommended in AECOM's Reg.14 pre-submission (August 2019 version) HRA for Policy 2H, Policy 2J, Policy 2K, Policy 2L, Policy 2O and Policy 2P to clarify for the

-&lt;sup>20 CHAPMAN, C. & TYLDESLEY, D. 2016.
+20 Chapman, C. & Tyldesley, D. 2016.
 Functional linkage: How areas that are functionally linked to European sites have been considered when they may be affected by plans and projects - a review of authoritative decisions.
 Natural England Commissioned Reports, Number207.

-Regulation 14 Consultation Response to STNP from Natural England.
+21 Regulation 14 Consultation Response to STNP from Natural England.
 Reference: 292319.

-&lt;sup>22 Green, R.E., Tyler, G.A. and Bowden, C.G.R., 2000.
+22 Green, R.E., Tyler, G.A. and Bowden, C.G.R., 2000.
 Habitat selection, ranging behaviour and diet of the stone curlew (Burhinus oedicnemus) in southern England.
 Journal of Zoology, 250(2), pp.161-183.